public abstract class AbstractProblem extends AbstractComponent

 |

-getProperties, getPropertyValue, getTypeOfProperty, getXMLData, setProperties, setXMLData
+getProperties, getPropertyValue, getTypeOfProperty, getXMLData, setProperties, setXMLDatapublic java.util.Random getRandom()

 public void setRandom(java.util.Random generator)

-- The new random generator to be used.public java.util.Hashtable<java.lang.String,XMLFieldEntry> adjustRequirements(java.util.Hashtable<java.lang.String,XMLFieldEntry> requirements, java.util.Hashtable<java.lang.String,XMLFieldEntry> properties)
+generator - The new random generator to be used.public java.util.Hashtable<java.lang.String,XMLFieldEntry> adjustRequirements(java.util.Hashtable<java.lang.String,XMLFieldEntry> requirements, java.util.Hashtable<java.lang.String,XMLFieldEntry> properties)

-- The set of requirement keys and values read from the source XML file.properties
+requirements - The set of requirement keys and values read from the source XML file.properties - The set of property keys and values.